vladelaina/Notes/Develop/Language/C/README.md

 - A ==text stream==<img src="./images/stream.png" alt="stream" style="zoom:10%;" />is a sequence of characters divided into **<u>lines</u>**<img src="./images/lines.png" alt="lines" style="zoom:5%;" />; echo line consists of zero or more characters followed by a **newline character**.

+- All data is a bit pattern

+  > What appears to be a character on the keyboard or screen is of course, like everything else, stored internally just as a bit pattern.